yonifra/aoc2024/README.md

     $ npm test day01

     # run the day01
-    # npm start day01
+    $ npm start day01

 ## Generate

-You can generate all necesary files for use in the event with a simple
+You can generate all necessary files for use in the event with a simple
 command:

     $ npm run gen day01